carlosonunez/docker-proxy/README.md

 See the [openconnect documentation](https://www.infradead.org/openconnect/manual.html) for available options.

-Next, create your container! `docker run --privileged --env-file .env -p 8888:8888 -p 8889:8889 $IMAGE_NAME`
+Next, start the VPN: `./start_vpn.sh`.
+You will not see any output if successful.

-Finally, configure your browser to use the proxy by setting its HTTP proxy to `localhost:8888` and SOCKS proxy to `localhost:8889`.
+Finally, configure your browser to use the proxy by setting its HTTP proxy to `localhost:8118` and SOCKS proxy to `localhost:8889`.

+To stop the VPN, simply run: `./stop_vpn.sh`.